 For those who don’t know, Xbox Game Pass is a subscription service for games on Xbox One consoles and PC.
 For a fee, you get access to several top hits, sleeper favorites, and ID@Xbox titles from independent developers.
-We have a full rundown of what Xbox Game Pass explaining the service here.
+We have a full rundown explaining what Xbox Game Pass is here.
 Now, let’s talk about the Xbox Game Pass May 2020 additions.

 Coming to Xbox Game Pass May 2020

 Personally, I think the addition of a great Square Enix title is thrilling, but we know what the heavy hitter is this month.
 Let’s start with the western adventure from Rockstar Games first.
 Don’t be fooled: the other entries this month are absolute steals as well.

 Image Credit: Rockstar Games